klarajanouskova/klarajanouskova.github.io/index.markdown

 My research mostly focuses on learning with limited supervision, currently image segmentation.
 Previously, I worked on scene-text detection and recognition and other document-analysis related topics.

-Currently, I am in Haifa, doing an intenrship at the Technion with Chaim Baskin.
+Currently, I am in Haifa, doing an internship at the Technion with dr Chaim Baskin.

 Previously, I interned at IBM Research Zurich and the CVC at UAB.